 It is expected that you will not divulge any information regarding the data or the research unless it is specifically related to professional work.
-It is important to understand that although a piece of information may not seem to outright indicate a particular case or individual, all individual case information should be treated as confidential.
+While a piece of information may not seem to outright indicate a particular case or individual, all individual case information should be treated as confidential.

-IRP uses the SSCC Silo environment for restricted data.
-The Silo server helps to keep sensitive data secure by blocking access to the internet and local computer drives, and not allowing printing.
+IRP uses the SSCC Silo environment for sensitive and restricted data.
+The Silo server helps to keep data secure by blocking access to the internet and local computer drives, and not allowing printing.

 Access to specific WADC directories and files will be granted using file permissions and group settings.
-Such group permissions are extended only by the direction of the PI and are implemented by SSCC staff.
+Such group permissions are extended only by the direction of the PI and are implemented by SSCC staff at IRP’s request.

 Passwords